chimenchen/jchmlib/README.md

 java -jar ChmWeb.jar test.chm
 ```

-it will start with the CHM file open.
+it will start and serve the given CHM file.
 Note that, if there is already one instance running,
 the file will be opened in that instance instead.

 `ChmWeb` will try to find free ports starting from 50000 to serve CHM files,
-to open a file on a given port, say, 9000, run
+to serve a file on a given port, say, 9000, run
 ```
 java -jar ChmWeb.jar -p 9000 test.chm
 ```